34663/Existent-/README.md

 # Installation
 Download the latest version of Jar from the release.
 If you want to make any changes, simply replace the src folder of MCP1.12.2.
+# How to use
+Open ClickGui in `RSHIFT`.
+The command prefix is `-`.
+*See the help command for more details on the command.*